1. KNOWLEDGE BASE EQUIMETRE

 1. Qualify your trainings

-In order not to get lost in the data, it is important to qualify training sessions to avoid comparing the incomparable.
-In fact, it is useless to compare the data from a short canter with the ones of a very intense training.
+In order not to get lost in the data, it is important to qualify training sessions to avoid comparing what's not comparable.
+In fact, it is irrelevant to compare data from a short canter with the one of a very intense training.
 To compare two training sessions, they must have the same intensity and the same conditions.
-Notes can be added to remember, for example, which horses run with which horse.
+Notes can be added to remember, for example, which horses ran with which horse.

 2. Look at the key parameters

-These are the main information to remember from the training, at a glance; this first table gives an idea of the horse's fitness.
+These are the main information to remember from the training.
+This first table gives an idea of the horse's fitness.

-The third step reviews the 4 different heart rate zones of training to assess your horse's fitness and ability to hold his effort.
+The third step consists in reviewing the 4 different heart rate zones of the training to assess your horse's fitness and ability to hold his effort.

-1. Training area (A): Speed and heart rate are high.
-It allows you to quantify the effort of the horse during exercise based on his maximum heart rate.
+1. Training area : Speed and heart rate are high.
+It allows you to quantify the effort of the horse during effort based on his maximum heart rate.

-2. Deceleration area at the end of work (B): speed decreases but heart rate remains high.
-This is a control of exercise intensity.
+2. Deceleration area at the end of work : speed decreases but heart rate remains high.
+This gives you a good idea of the intensity of the effort.
 The shorter this zone, the better the horse's recovery.

-3. The fast recovery phase (C): speed is significantly reduced and so is the heart rate.
+3. The fast recovery phase : speed is significantly reduced and so is the heart rate.
 This qualifies the recovery immediately after the effort.

 Quality of the recovery Level of HR corresponding (for information) Details